GStarP/react-ts-webpack/README.md

 This project holds multiple branches, each of them represent one stage while building the architecture step by step:

 - webpack: Show HTML page in browser
-- react: React.js support
+- react: Support React.js without JSX
-- ts: TypeScript support
+- react-jsx: Support React.js with JSX
-- Maybe more......
+- ts: Support TypeScript

-Switch branch and follow `README.md` to try.
+Switch branch and read their `README.md` to get more details.